mj0730/big-mac/README.md

-## Available Scripts
+## Getting Started

-In the project directory, you can run:
+To start this app, run

-### `npm start`
+`npm start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+Note: The server started with `npm start` only serves the production build.
+If modifying front end files, run `npm build` to view them with the server. `npm dev` will run the development server for the client side app only.

+## Testing

+To run tests and monitor changed files, run `npm test`.
+To run tests once and view coverage, run `npm coverage`.

-## Requirements
+## Project Requirements

 Top 1/3 of page
 You are in [COUNTRY]